1992 Alabama Crimson Tide football team: Vs. No. 12 Florida (SEC Championship)

-vs. No. 1 Miami (Sugar Bowl)
+Vs. No. 1 Miami (Sugar Bowl)

 Alabama faced #1 Miami in the Sugar Bowl for the national championship.
 The result was an emphatic 34–13 Alabama victory that completed the perfect season and won a national championship.
-Jay Barker managed only 18 yards passing in the Sugar Bowl and threw two interceptions, but the Tide running game punished Miami for 267 yards, 67 more than Miami had allowed all season.
+Jay Barker managed only 18 yards passing in the Sugar Bowl and threw two interceptions, but the Tide running game punished Miami for 267 yards, 67 more than Miami had allowed in any single game all season.
 This included 135 rushing yards by Derrick Lassic.
 1992 Heisman Trophy winner Gino Toretta threw for 278 yards but, critically, also threw three interceptions, all of which led to Alabama touchdowns.
 Toretta was often flummoxed by Alabama's 11-man fronts.

 On the opening possession, Alabama drove deep into Miami territory but could not get into the end zone, settling for a Michael Proctor field goal and a 3–0 lead.
 A 34-yard pass from Toretta to Kevin Williams set up a 49-yard field goal that tied the game.
 Jay Barker threw an interception in the first quarter that gave Miami the ball at the Alabama 39, but Lamar Thomas fumbled it right back after catching a pass from Toretta and the opportunity was wasted.
 Barker's second interception killed a drive at the Miami 23 before the first quarter ended.
 In the second, Alabama drove down to the Miami 1, the key plays being runs of 24 yards and 10 yards by Lassic and a six-yard pass from Barker to Palmer to move the chains on a third down.
 However, after Lassic's 10-yard run he and Alabama were penalized 15 yards for unsportsmanlike conduct (Lassic spun the ball on the ground as he got up), and the Tide was pushed back 15 yards.
 Alabama settled for another Proctor field goal and a 6–3 lead.